-Be honest.
-Can you relate?
-It’s OK if that’s where your thoughts are right now.
-It’s a pretty common belief born from traditional, authoritarian parenting.
-We’re “hard” on our kids now so that they’ll turn out to be productive citizens and stay our of trouble later.
+It’s a pretty common belief born from traditional, authoritarian parenting that we should be “hard” on our kids now so that they’ll turn out to be productive citizens and stay our of trouble later.
 It’s part of the pay now or pay later philosophy, which isn’t a bad philosophy.
 In fact, I still believe that motto.
 Just in a different way, which you’ll see in a moment.

 “Hey, I was raised that way and look how *I* turned out. ” That was my attitude a number of years ago if someone would have suggested to me to try some of the TBRI techniques on my children instead of going straight to ‘punishment’.
 If they did the crime, they do the time, right?